brentgaither/brentgaither.github.io/_posts/2016-06-05-C#ExceptionHandler.md

 <p>Errors happen in code so we need to deal with them in a way that will not confuse the user and we should give them useful feedback as to what happened.
 The "yellow screen" can be intimidating for a user especially because it includes the full stack trace.
 Here is a way to handle errors in an MVC application.</p>

 <p>Lets first take a look at the custom controller we are going to use.
 This will replace the controller that your controllers inherit from because we want to change how exceptions are handled.
-This custom controller inherits from controller so we will override the onException method that controller already has.</p>
+This custom controller inherits from controller so we will override the onException method that controller already has.
+We should make sure that went do not give away too much information to the end user when we show errors.
+If you want we could change the logging for a special user or role.</p>

   {% highlight Csharp %}
 public class CustomController : Controller